AASTU-Hackathon-2024/node_backend/README.md

          "error":"actual error message"
         }
 - DELETE /products/:id or /products/delete?id=id both end points will ensure the deletion
-  - Registers a user on our database
+  - Removes a specific product and all it's references in the database
   - Returns:
     - Success Response
       - **Code**: 200 OK